REBELinBLUE/kube-guide/manuscript/3-tutorial.md

   Warning  FailedScheduling  2s    default-scheduler  0/4 nodes are available: 1 node(s) had taint {node-role.kubernetes.io/master: }, that the pod didn't tolerate, 3 Insufficient cpu.
 ```

-You can run a stress test the memory and CPU to see what happens when the limits are breached by using the following examples
+You can run a stress test for the memory and CPU to see what happens when the limits are breached by using the following examples; unfortunately, at present these examples do not work on k3d.

 https://kubernetes.io/docs/tasks/configure-pod-container/assign-memory-resource/

 https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource/

-Unfortunately, at present these examples do not work on k3d.

 Now we've finished, delete the *Pod*.